whitspa/portfolio/README.md

 ## Usage:

- To utilize the portfolio: Go to VScode. npm i and then npm start runs the app in development mode.
+ To utilize the portfolio: Go to VScode. "npm i" and then "npm start" runs the app in development mode.
  Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
   ---